xlite-dev/Z-Image/README.md

 ## 🎉 Community Works

 - [Cache-DiT](https://github.com/vipshop/cache-dit) offers inference acceleration support for Z-Image with DBCache, Context Parallelism and Tensor Parallelism.
 Visit their [example](https://github.com/vipshop/cache-dit/blob/main/examples/parallelism/run_zimage_cp.py) for more details.
+- [stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp) is a pure C++ diffusion model inference engine that supports fast and memory-efficient Z-Image inference across multiple platforms (CUDA, Vulkan, etc.).
+You can use stable-diffusion.cpp to generate images with Z-Image on machines with as little as 4GB of VRAM.
+For more information, please refer to [How to Use Z‐Image on a GPU with Only 4GB VRAM](https://github.com/leejet/stable-diffusion.cpp/wiki/How-to-Use-Z%E2%80%90Image-on-a-GPU-with-Only-4GB-VRAM)

 ## 📜 Citation